mcevoymicah/DND-Dice-Modifier/README.md

 ### Specific Actions:
 7. **Roll for Checks:**
     - As a user, when prompted for a skill or ability check, I want the system to consider my ability modifier, any proficiency bonus, and other relevant buffs/debuffs, then show the result.

 8. **Input Custom Die Result:**
     - As a user, I want the option to input my own die result instead of relying on the system's roll.

 ### Data Persistence:
 9. **Save Character:**
     - As a user, when I select the quit option from the application menu, I want to be reminded to save my character to file and have the option to do so or not.

 10. **Load Character:**
     - As a user, when I start the application, I want to be given the option to load my character from file.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by adding buffs or debuffs to a character.
+This is done by selecting the "Add Buff/Debuff" option in the application menu, where you can input details like the name, effect, and duration of the buff/debuff.

+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by selecting skills in which the character is proficient.
+This is achieved through the "Define Skills & Proficiencies" feature, where you can check or uncheck skills to indicate

+- You can locate my visual component by

+- You can save the state of my application by selecting the quit option from the application menu, where you are then given the option to save your character to file or not.

+- You can reload the state of my application by starting the application where you are then given the option to load the previous character